scionproto/scion/doc/protocols/authenticator-option.rst

 OptType
   8-bit value 2
 OptDataLen
-  Unsigned 8-bit integer denoting the length of the full option data (1 + length of Authenticator).
+  Unsigned 8-bit integer denoting the length in bytes of the full option data (12 + length of Authenticator).
   The length depends on algorithm used.
 Timestamp:
   Unsigned 24-bit integer timestamp.
-  The timestamp expressed by the value of this field is relative to the earliest `Timestamp` of the SCION Path :ref:`info fields<scion-path-info-field>`.
+  The timestamp expressed by the value of this field is relative to the `Timestamp` of the first :ref:`Info Field<scion-path-info-field>` of the SCION Path.
   The timestamp has a granularity of

   .. math::